Sunil-I/Point-of-Sales-Device/readme.md

 # Objectives
 The main goal of this application is for a user to enter and perform a transaction.
-It should allow users to enter card details such as a card number, expiry date, CVV.
+It should allow users to enter card details such as a card number, expiry date, CVV, etc.
 Moreover it should also permit users to reverse a transaction as well as vlaidate the credit card. besides this, it records all the sucessful and unsuccessful transactions.